Synthetixio/js-monorepo/README.md

 #### Manual

-`lerna` is specially designed to handle package updates.
+NPM workspaces are specially designed to handle package updates.
 If you want to push a new release for one or more packages in this repo, run:

 ```
-lerna publish
+npm --workspaces publish
 ```

-Lerna will automatically detect changes for packages, and offer to increment the version number and push an NPM release as appropriate.
+NPM will automatically detect changes for packages, and offer to increment the version number and push an NPM release as appropriate.
 Any dependant modules will be kept in sync as well.